As a kid tiramisu was my specialty. I made so many times I got really good at it…

 If you are extremely carb intolerant like me, I would use with caution and only when really necessary.
 (Did you take the carb intolerance quiz? – Take it to find out how sensitive YOU are, then go to the Q&A page for more info)

-I still think Stevia is a better everyday option.
+I still think Stevia or Swerve are a better everyday option.

 It’s healthier, has no calories and it’s pretty versatile!
 AND it will not get me out of ketosis!!